Best School Management Software South Africa 2026 [Full Comparison]

 - Affordable pricing: Monthly subscription model (R499–R2,999/month) more accessible than annual contracts from competitors

-- Mobile app: Offline-capable mark entry and attendance capture for teachers
+- Mobile app: Offline-capable mark entry and attendance capture for educators

 Limitations: